mrgamal07/Color_Mode_Switcher/README.md

 # Color_Mode_Switcher
 # Login Form with Theme Change

-This is a simple login form built with HTML, CSS, and JavaScript.
+This is a simple login form built with HTML, CSS, and JavaScript..
 [live preview]()